onyxdevtutorials/interview-prep-angular-nodejs-terraform-docker-aws/README.md

 ![Infrastructure Diagram](images/Interview-Prep-Infrastructure-v2.drawio.png)

-The diagram above illustrates the major parts of the application infrastructure:
+The diagram above illustrates the major parts of the application infrastructure.
+Here are some descriptions and notes:

 * **Interview Prep VPC**: "The Virtual Private Cloud (VPC) is a logically isolated network within the AWS cloud where we can launch and manage AWS resources.
 It provides a secure environment to group and connect related resources and services, such as EC2 instances, RDS databases, and ECS clusters.
 The VPC allows us to define our own IP address range, create subnets, and configure route tables and network gateways, ensuring that our infrastructure is both secure and scalable."
 (GitHub Copilot came up with such a great explanation here that I'm just going to use it as-is.)
 * **Availability zones A and B**: `us-east-1a` and `us-east-1b`.
 These zones, along with their corresponding public and private subnets, enhance the app's resilience.
 Currently, one task each for the ECS frontend and backend is deployed, but this can be scaled to distribute tasks across both availability zones.